Skip to Content

 easy ambrosia recipe

 This easy ambrosia recipe is a yummy sweet side dish that was always at our Thanksgiving and Christmas dinners.
 I thought everyone made this until I got married.
-Then I went to my in laws house for the holidays the first year and asked “where is the ambrosia?” (originally published 5/16, post may contain affiliate links)
+Then I went to my in laws house for the holidays the first year and asked “where is the ambrosia?” (post may contain affiliate links)

-I quickly realized after this year, it wasn’t something that everyone made.
+It’s quite simple with fruit, coconut and sour cream!
+I quickly realized after the first year I brought it to an event, it wasn’t something that everyone made.
 I brought it the every year after that, it was a HIT!
 If you’ve been looking for how to make this sweet pineapple mandarin oranges with mini marshmallows dish, we’ve got it.

 • There are seriously only 5 ingredients to this classic ambrosia salad recipe.